 All of Belize's towns, including the parts of Belize City that most visitors frequent, are small enough to cover on foot, although for safety reasons you should take taxis for some trips within Belize City.
-Taxis are plentiful in all mainland towns and are also an option for getting to places out of town.
-Rates vary depending on where you are: the 7-mile ride from Corozal to Consejo costs BZ$20, but the 6-mile trip from Maya Centre to Cockscomb Basin Wildlife Sanctuary is BZ$36.
+Taxis are plentiful in all mainland towns and are also an option for getting to places out of town, although asking taxis to venture beyond their normal work area can be fairly expensive.

-Hitchhiking is never entirely safe in any country and in Belize, like anywhere, it's imperative that you listen to your instincts and travel smart.
+Hitchhiking is never entirely safe and we don’t recommend it.
+In Belize, like anywhere, it's imperative that you listen to your instincts and travel smart.
 Travelers who decide to hitchhike should understand that they are taking a small but potentially serious risk.
 You're far better off traveling with another person, and never hitchhike at night.
 Also keep in mind that buses in Belize are cheap and fairly efficient; you might decide that a bus is a safer and more comfortable bet.

-Hitchhiking is a fairly common way for Belizeans to get around.
+Hitchhiking is a fairly common way for Belizeans to get around, especially off the main highways.
 In a country where vehicle owners are a minority and public transportation is infrequent to places off the main roads, it's common to see people trying to catch a lift at bus stops or at speed bumps, where traffic slows down.
-If you too are trying to get some place where there's no bus for the next three hours, it's likely that you'll soon get a ride if you hold out your hand and look friendly.
+If you too are trying to get someplace where there's no bus for the next three hours, it's likely that you'll soon get a ride if you hold out your hand and look friendly.
 Offering to pay a share of the fuel costs at the end of your ride never goes amiss.
-But always be aware of the potential risks.